Good Time Oldies

 Good Time Oldies is a 24-hour music format offered to local radio stations across the country that was originally produced by Jones Radio Networks.
 After the sales of Jones Radio Networks to Dial Global in 2008, the format was absorbed into D.G.`s "Kool Oldies" format.
 However, due to radio stations demand, the Good Time Oldies format was brought to Dial Global.
 The format was programmed by program director Jon Holiday from 1994 through 2003.

 Good Time Oldies targets a key demographic of white men age 50 to 64.
 The majority of the network's playlist is from the 1960s and 70s with scattered tunes from the 50s and 80s.

 Jones Radio Networks was purchased by Triton Media Group, and "Good Time Oldies" was merged to Dial Global's "Kool Gold" network and then quickly brought back as Good Time Oldies due to affiliate demand.
 It is also available through the Dial Global "local" division as well.

+Dial Global's satellite-delivered Kool Gold program eventually evolved into Westwood One's "Classic Hits Total" format, after the two companies merged.

-D.J.s on the Good Time Oldies feed included Jay "The Fox That Rocks" Fox, Gary Outlaw and Dave Micheals "Dave's Diner" which first aired on the G.T.O. feed in 1992.
+D.J.s on the Jones Radio Networks Good Time Oldies feed included Jay "The Fox That Rocks" Fox, Gary Outlaw and Dave Michaels' "Dave's Diner" which first aired on the G.T.O. feed in 1992.
+Fox and Michaels remained with the format during its eventual change into Westwood One's "Classic Hits" format.